Ted Nugent: Gun rights

-Nugent currently serves on the board of directors of the National Rifle Association (NRA).
 In 2016, Nugent posted an image on his Facebook page implying that Jews are behind the push for gun control.
 Nugent's rant sparked outrage and some called for his NRA resignation.

 In March 2018, Nugent criticized the survivors of the Stoneman Douglas High School shooting who became gun control activists, calling them "mushy brained children" and stating that "the evidence is irrefutable: They have no soul."

 In June 2018, Nugent said that "evil, dishonesty and scam artists have always been around and that right now they're liberal, they're Democrat, they're RINOs, they're Hollywood, they're fake news, they're media, they're academia and they're half of our government, at least ...
 There are rabid coyotes running around, you don't wait till you see one to go get your gun, keep your gun handy.
 And every time you see one, shoot one."